 - Garnish with coriander leaves & serve hot sambar with any tiffin.

-- Red chillies & sambar powder are important ingredients here.
+- Red chillies & sambar powder are important ingredients for bringing in restaurant style taste & flavor.

 - If you allow sambar to boil after adding coriander leaves, coriander leaves may start to taste bitter.

-- Sambar gets thickened after some time, so it is better to prepare sambar with more water and make it little watery.
+- Sambar gets thickened after a while, so it is better to add more water and make it little watery.